As a transnational phenomenon, trafficking in human beings concerns all the CBSS Member States and it is identified throughout the region.

 Facts & Figures

-- Trained more than 1000 consular officials, 500 local actors and other experts.
+- Increased the awareness of more than 1000 consular officials, more than 700 journalists and media students, 500 local actors and other experts through trainings.

 - Established the Transnational Referral Mechanism (TRM) of the Baltic Sea Region, Bulgaria, Romania and Ukraine.